-As it is in today’s understanding of smooth user experience, onboarding has become somewhat of a hot trend for making sure that your users are getting acquainted with your product through the process of registration.
+As it is in today’s understanding of smooth user experience, onboarding has become somewhat of a hot trend for ensuring that your users are getting acquainted with your product through registration.
 Since it’s easier to explain to the user what your application does as they’re signing up, making onboarding experiences becomes a vital part of your app and software success.
 While some still manage to argue about the benefits of creating an onboarding experience, some have already ensured themselves great success ahead, one such example is the Shopify eCommerce platform that goes beyond traditional onboarding, and continues to interact and educate its customers long after they’ve signed up, most commonly through email marketing.

 Mobile apps like Inbox and Peach have perfected their user onboarding screens, and have seen great success with explaining their products to the user even before they finalize setting up their account password.
 Now with Shepherd (comes from HubSpot, one of the world’s leading marketing platforms) anyone can setup a step-by-step onboarding process for their website or application.
 Use the library, specifiy the elements you wish to explain, and in detail explain what each one does, and how it correlates with your vision.
 Simple to follow guidelines can be found in the documentation, happy onboarding!

 Modals (popups, screen notifications) continue to flourish as web users are looking for new and interactive ways to interact with websites, but that isn’t the only market modals are serving up well.
 Technically, modals have been around for a long time.
 For example when you’re clicking to delete something on Facebook, a popup box (modal) shows itself and asks you to confirm your action.

 Users used AJAX in creating tranquil user experiences for a decade now, and developers continue to find new ways to bridge this technology with the user experience that we have when consuming content.
 Barba.js is a jQuery effect that gives your website a smooth page transition effect.
 You’ve probably browsed a website before where the website offered navigation arrows on either side of the page, like Previous and Next post.